 assumed to specify the name of a macro to execute.
 Thus, you can execute

-macros just by typing their file names.
-Include a path if the macro
+macros just by typing their file names at the command line.
+If the file

-file’s directory is different from your current directory or your
+containing your macro is somewhere besides your current directory or

 If the first attempt to open a macro fails,